richardschoen/iforgit/demo_with_pub400.md

 ```
 As a general rule if you create all your repos under the same master IFS folder such as ```/home/USERID/gitrepos``` you can back up all of your local git repositories from the IFS with a single backup command such as ```SAV```.

-From a git structure perspecitive, each source library will have its own git repository associated with the library.
+From a git structure perspective, each source library will have its own git repository associated with the library.

 ### Set your global git user information (one time for each user)
-Each user needs needs to log in and set a git user value set so git can use that info when logging new repository commits.
-This setting only needs to be done once per user profile after thay have logged in.
+Each user needs to log in and set a git user value set so git can use that info when logging new repository commits.
+This setting only needs to be done once per user profile after they have logged in.

 The git user info does NOT have have to be the same as your IBM i profile because it's used specifically by git so any values will do to identify your user.